MARKET SNAPSHOT: Dow Looks Set To Break 4-day Win Streak As Fed Minutes Sink In

 European markets (http://www.marketwatch.com/story/european-stocks-veer-lower-as-fed-rate-hike-doubts-hurt-bank-shares-2017-08-17) were broadly lower, after a three-day winning streak.

-Oil prices (http://www.marketwatch.com/story/oil-prices-rebound-after-eia-fueled-selloff-2017-08-17) continued lower, adding to Wednesday's losses that came after data showed U.S. oil production has jumped to an over two-year high.
-Most oil prices, including , traded in positive territory.
+Oil prices (http://www.marketwatch.com/story/oil-prices-rebound-after-eia-fueled-selloff-2017-08-17) continued to fall, extending losses made Wednesday after data showed U.S. oil production has jumped to a more than two-year high.
+Most metals prices, including , traded in positive territory.

 (END) Dow Jones Newswires